zachvalenta/jvns.ca/content/post/2017-04-01-slow-down-your-internet-with-tc.markdown

 ```
 sudo tc qdisc add dev wlp3s0 root netem delay 500ms
+# and turn it off with
+sudo tc qdisc del dev wlp3s0 root netem
 ```

 `wlp3s0` is the network interface for my wireless card, and this command